 For information on how to become licensed in Quebec, contact the Ordre des opticiens d’ordonnances du Quebec.

-Can I take the national examination(s) while I am in my home country?
+Can I take the national examination(s) from outside Canada?

 Question: Can I take the national examinations while I am in my home country?

-No, the national examinations are practical exams and you must attend in person.
-For more information on when you can write the national exam, visit the dates and venues page.
+No, the national examinations are practical exams and candidates are required to attend in person.
+For more information on the locations of national exams, visit the dates and locations page.